 Germany offers a number of interesting benefits for workers.
 With some of the highest salaries in the world, 35 hours per week with 30 days paid holiday, Germany is one of the best countries for working.

 The unemployment rates outside of the biggest cities has been 7% since 2016.
 The unemployment rate is lower in east Germany (3% in some regions) with the exception of Berlin.

 While the construction industry isn’t in huge demand, the research industry is constantly looking for workers.

 Work for a German company!
 (Source: energepic.com)

 Lots of businesses are looking to foreign workers.
 The most sought-after positions are for engineers, technicians, and exporters.
 Germany voted to set their minimum wage at €8.50 an hour.
 There are many advantages to working in Germany.

+The first hurdle is often the German language since you’ll have to speak it.
 You can take private German tutorials or German classes to help you with this and show that you’d like to integrate into both German culture and the German workplace.

 A child born on German soil will automatically be a German national as long as one of their parents is, too.
 If both parents are German citizens, the child will also be a German national if one of their parents has lived in Germany for over 8 years.

 If, like Mercedes-Benz, you were born in Germany, you’re automatically German.
 (Source: Neromare Design)

 There are a few conditions that must be met in order to become a German citizen:

 Request the necessary forms and provide the necessary supporting documents.

 Be a law-abiding citizen with no criminal record

 Be financially able to support yourself and your family without any help from the state

 You must prove German language proficiency of at least B1 (why not spend some time in Berlin to do this?)

 You must pass a citizenship test which consists of 33 questions on German economics, politics, history (check out these 10 famous Germans), and society like “What is the role of the opposition to the German parliament?”, “What is the average age in Germany?”, and When was the RFA created?”.
 Each candidate can take this test as many times as they like even though 98% of candidates pass it the first time.